 Home > Desktops

-In this guide we'll cover some of the best prebuilt gaming PCs for the money on the US market right now.
+In this guide I research and list some of the best prebuilt gaming PCs on Amazon US at the time of writing, including tips at the end on how to choose a good prebuilt desktop for gaming.
 In PC hardware communities, prebuilt PCs are insulted more often than R2D2 was by C3PO.
 Makes sense though, seeing as R2 was built by a mass-production droid manufacturer (AKA a prebuilt PC company), while smug C3PO was proudly custom built by some whiz kid using spare parts.
 But I quite dramatically digress.
 Besides the fact that building your own PC is typically more cost-effective (most prebuilts are overpriced relative to buying each component individually), there are other reasons why prebuilts get a bad name.
 The convenience of buying a pre-assembled, 100% ready-to-go computer is tempting, but there are various pitfalls you must be aware of in order to avoid buying a dud of a droid.

 For example, if it's a particularly bad prebuilt - the type that would get a deserved roasting from Steve from Gamer's Nexus - it may include an obscure branded, unreliable, low-quality ticking-timebomb of a power supply that you wouldn't want any half-decent gaming PC to have to rely over multiple years.
 Or, it could have poor, restricted airflow that could lead to excessive noise, high temperatures, overheating, or worse (big bada boom).
 But besides companies cutting corners on component quality, there are other potential downsides to buying a prebuilt.
 If you're interested, see building vs buying a gaming PC for more detail.